 Principal investigator(s): Emily H. Griffith and Herle Gowen

 Women in Science Speaker Series

 Principal investigator(s): Jelena Vukomanovic

 Training for Underrepresented Students Interested in Veterinary Specialty Programs

 Principal investigator(s): Brittany Southern

 Each year, the program seeks to engage a broader spectrum of faculty and staff.
 Proposals for projects or research that achieve one or more of the following target areas are encouraged:

 - enhance the quality of teaching and learning about diversity;

 - enrich the diversity experiences of all students;

-- create a welcoming and inclusive work and learning environment where differences are respected and valued, that offers opportunity for and supports the success of all students, staff and faculty;
+- create a welcoming and inclusive work and learning environment where differences are respected and valued, that offers opportunities for and supports the success of all students, staff and faculty;

 - improve recruitment, retention and graduation of students from historically underrepresented groups; and